Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Introduction

-As a case study, we apply our model to the analysis of high-redshift Ly$\alpha$ emitters (LAEs), the distribution of which has become a cornerstone in investigating galaxy formation and evolution, as well as tracing the large-scale structures in the early Universe \citep[e.g.][]{Ouchi2020, Leclercq2020, Fossati2021, Herrera2025}.
-The LAE luminosity function has been measured over a wide range of redshifts, from the local Universe up to $z\sim 8$, through various observational programs since the first detections in the late 1990s.
+As a case study, we applied our model to the analysis of high-redshift Lyman $\alpha$ emitters (LAEs), the distribution of which has become a cornerstone in investigations of galaxy formation and evolution, and it traces the large-scale structures in the early Universe \citep[e.g.][]{Ouchi2020, Leclercq2020, Fossati2021, Herrera2025}.
+The LAE LF has been measured over a wide range of redshifts, from the local Universe up to $z\sim 8$, through various observational programmes since their first detections in the late 1990s.
 Early studies relied primarily on narrow-band (NB) imaging techniques to identify LAEs.
-Advances in instrumentation at world-class observatories have established NB imaging surveys as an ideal technique to map large sky areas, thus providing initial constraints on the bright end of the LF [$\log(L_{\mathrm{Ly}\alpha}/\mathrm{erg\,s^{-1}})\gtrsim 43$].
-However, NB imaging studies are limited in the achievable depth and the purity of the LAE selection.
+Advances in instrumentation at world-class observatories have enabled NB imaging surveys to become an ideal technique for mapping large sky areas, thus providing initial constraints on the bright end of the LF [$\log(L_{\mathrm{Ly}\alpha}/\mathrm{erg\,s^{-1}})\gtrsim 43$].
+However, NB imaging studies are limited in terms of depth and the purity of the LAE selection.

 These limitations can be overcome by spatially resolved spectroscopic surveys mapping the three-dimensional distribution of LAEs in smaller, but representative, volumes.
-Thanks to the advent of a new class of integral-field spectrographs, such as the Multi Unit Spectroscopic Explorer \citep[MUSE, ][]{Bacon2010} on the European Souther Observatory’s Very Large Telescope (VLT), it is now possible to perform sensitive and blind searches for emission-line sources between $3\lesssim z \lesssim 6$, enabling a more complete census of spectroscopically-confirmed LAEs.
+Thanks to the advent of a new class of integral-field spectrographs, such as the Multi Unit Spectroscopic Explorer \citep[MUSE;][]{Bacon2010} on the European Southern Observatory’s Very Large Telescope (VLT), it is now possible to perform sensitive and blind searches for emission-line sources in the range $3\lesssim z \lesssim 6$, enabling a more complete census of spectroscopically confirmed LAEs.
 During the past decade, several studies with MUSE have constrained the LAE LF down to $\log(L_{\mathrm{Ly}\alpha}/\mathrm{erg\,s^{-1}})\gtrsim 41.4$ \citep[e.g.][]{Drake2017, Herenz2019, Fossati2021}.
 Using the magnification provided by gravitational lensing by massive foreground galaxy clusters, some efforts have also pushed the detection threshold to the very faint end, reaching $\log(L_{\mathrm{Ly}\alpha}/\mathrm{erg\,s^{-1}})\lesssim 40$ \citep{Thai2023, deLaVieuville2019}.
-However, these faint-end constraints of the LF are accompanied by increasing uncertainties due to cosmic variance, small-number statistics, and their dependence on complex lensing models.
+However, these faint-end constraints of the LF are accompanied by increasing uncertainties due to cosmic variance, small-number statistics, and the dependence on complex lensing models.